ImHisako/Illegalcord/README.md

 > :exclamation: **IMPORTANT** Make sure you aren't using an admin/root terminal from here onwards.
 It **will** mess up your Discord/Illegalcord instance and you **will** most likely have to reinstall.

-If you're using *BAT* to install the client and you're getting an error saying that script execution is disabled on your system, run the following command in PowerShell as an administrator:
+If you're using *BAT* to install the client and you're getting an error saying that script execution is disabled on your system, run the following command in PowerShell as an administrator :
 ```shell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force
 ```